survivejs/react-book/manuscript/09_linting_in_webpack.md

 }
 ```

 To keep things nice and tidy I put it into the `preLoaders` section of configuration.
+In addition we are going to need some basic configuration.
+The following has been borrowed from Twitter Bootstrap and seems like a good starting point:

 **.csslintrc**